hwsdien/openstack-install/OpenStack-Havana-Nova-Network.md

 		CREATE DATABASE glance;
 		GRANT ALL ON glance.* TO 'glanceUser'@'%' IDENTIFIED BY 'glancePass';

-		#Neutron
-		CREATE DATABASE neutron;
-		GRANT ALL ON neutron.* TO 'neutronUser'@'%' IDENTIFIED BY 'neutronPass';

 		#Nova
 		CREATE DATABASE nova;
 		GRANT ALL ON nova.* TO 'novaUser'@'%' IDENTIFIED BY 'novaPass';